Tibetan Sky Burial Custom

 Water Burial

 Water burial is another way to deal with the body.
 Different places have different views about water burials.
-Some people regard it as a way to deal with the low class.
+Some people regard it as a way to deal with the lower class.
 While some people regard it as a holy funeral ritual like a sky burial.

-Fire Burial
+Fire Burial Fire Burial

 Fire burial is always used for monks and aristocrats.
 The body will be burnt on the wood, and the ashes of the body will be put in a jar.
 The family member can take it home and bury it.
 Sometimes, it will be scattered in the river.
 However, the ashes of the holy Living Buddha will be collected in a small tower with lots of precious deposits.